akshitasure12/networkx-blogs/blogs/blog2.md

 ### 3. Utilising context managers for testing

 This change was inspired by the discussion in [PR#113](https://github.com/networkx/nx-parallel/pull/113), which highlighted issues with test order dependency.
 Previously, we used `pytest.mark.order` to force certain tests (that modify global state) to run in a specific sequence in order to not cause unexpected failures.
 Based on Dan's suggestion, I explored the use of context managers to temporarily modify the tests and reset their configurations afterwards.
-This approach would make the tests would be more independent of each other.
+This approach would make the tests to be more independent of each other.

 Although this wasn’t a large code contribution, it was a valuable learning for me considering I hadn't explored the working of context managers before.
 A youtube video I came across explained this concept really well - https://youtu.be/iba-I4CrmyA?si=e04n48zyrTe1ztHT.